kakoiihito/Shift/README.md

   ### Usage

-> Requirements: Operating System and Hardware Supporting Godot 4.6
+> Requirements: Operating System and Hardware Supporting Godot 4.6 and git
 >
-> 1. Download the project
+> 1. Download the project using git
 > ```
 > gh repo clone kakoiihito/Shift
 > ```